What Does Your Audience Need to Know?

 These are all content topics you could address on your website or blog.
 Don’t assume you know what your customers need, find out first hand.

 If you have active social media channels – ask your customers directly.
-Find out what they’re trying to understand or what their biggest issue or challenge is today.
+Find out what they’re trying to understand or what their most significant issue or challenge is today.
 Ask them what’s stopping them from achieving their goal, making a purchase, whatever makes sense for your business.

 Do a bit of research